MerrickMath/MerrickMath.github.io-PokemonChallenge/index.md

 Vince Catchem is a **famous** Pokemon trainer.
 Recently he has become very curious with the nature of Pokemon and has hired you, a young budding statistician, to conduct do a research project.

-Vince has collected data on all 802 types of Pokemon, and has inputted his data into the challenge.csv file.
+Vince has collected data on all 802 types of Pokemon, and has inputted his data into the <a href="https://MerrickMath.github.io/MerrickMath.github.io-PokemonProject/challenge.csv"> challenge.csv </a> <br/ file.
 The dataset contains 802 obervations and  variables:
 * **Name:** Name of Pokemon
 * **Type:** Type of Pokemon
 * **Height:** Height of pokemon in **meters**